-- ID #: This line is informational only and identifies the AVR to other devices on your home network and the Internet for www.radioharmankardon.com. - Network Settings: Since most networks use automatic IP address settings, in most cases you can set Network Settings to Automatic.
+- Mac: This line is informational only and identifies the AVR to other devices on your home network and the Internet for www.radioharmankardon.com. - Network Settings: Since most networks use automatic IP address settings, in most cases you can set Network Settings to Automatic.
 If you are required to use a static IP address and network settings, you must obtain these settings from your ISP or network administrator.
 Use the OK button to set this line to "Manual."
 The following settings will become active: IP Address, Subnet Mask, Gateway, Primary DNS, Secondary DNS.
+If your network is a proxy network, enter those settings for Proxy, the second IP Address and Proxy Port.